mozbrick/brick/deck/README.md

 A `shufflestart` event is fired by the &lt;x-deck&gt; element when, during the process of transitioning between cards, the two cards are in position to start animating, but have not yet begun the actual animation.

+The event also receives the following custom datamap in `e.detail`:

+    {
+        'oldCard': the previously selected x-card node that the transition is animating away from, 'newCard': the x-card node that the transition is animating towards }

 ## ___shuffleend___

 A `shuffleend` event is fired by the &lt;x-deck&gt; element when a cycle from one card to another has been completed.

 **Note:** Much like the `transitionend` event, this is not guaranteed to fire after every transition that fires a shufflestart.
 For example, if two transitions are queued up, with the second occurring during the first transition, only the second transition's `shuffleend` will fire, due to the first transition being interrupted.

+The event also receives the following custom datamap in `e.detail`:

+    {
+        'oldCard': the previously selected x-card node that the transition is animating away from, 'newCard': the x-card node that the transition is animating towards }

 ##  x-card: ___show___